Solicitor and Managing Partner

 However, if the surgeon responsible does not recognise this risk, and the affected area is not monitored post-surgery to check if anything did go wrong, this could lead to a negligence claim should the patient become unwell or suffer further injury as a result.

 In another example, if a patient is overweight and undergoing their fourth abdominal surgery, it may be more justifiable if damage is caused to surrounding structures compared to someone undergoing their first abdominal surgery.

 As medical negligence solicitors, we engage with impartial surgeons, working in the same field as the surgeon accused of negligence, to determine whether they failed to exercise an appropriate standard of care towards their patient.

-'Never events' are incidents that are entirely preventable, such as swabs or instruments being left inside the body, surgery being performed on the wrong part of the body or on the wrong person, or the wrong type of blood given during a blood transfusion.
+'Never events' are incidents that are entirely preventable, such as swabs or instruments being left inside the body, wrong procedure or surgery being performed on the wrong part of the body, or on the wrong person, or the wrong type of blood given during a blood transfusion.